pgina/docs/plugins.md

 may be necessary.
 For example, a user's group membership might be modified (e.g. LDAP plugin), or the user's username might be modified (e.g. the single user plugin).
-Generally, this stage should not fail, except for under exceptional circumstances.
+Generally, this stage should not fail, except under exceptional circumstances.
 You should almost always return a `BooleanResult` with `Success` set to `true` unless for some reason the login should be denied.
-Usually, in the gateway stage, the login should not be denied.
-The only situation that might warrant a failure for this stage is if an error of some kind occurs, however, even in that situation, it often makes sense to return a successful result.
+Usually in the gateway stage, the login should not be denied.
+The only situation that might warrant a failure for this stage is if an error of some kind occurs, however, even in that situation, it often makes sense to log the error and return a successful result.

 `Session Properties`
 --------------------------